mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 **These insidious little creatures will turn out to be quite a nuisance if the travellers encounter them.**

-**Bomb bugs are a fairly large insect species, about the size of a Terran junebug, and live in hives where they produce a tar-like substance of unknown chemical make-up.**
+**Bomb bugs are a fairly large insect species, about the size of a [[Terra|Terran]] junebug, and live in hives where they produce a tar-like substance of unknown chemical make-up.**

 **If their habitat is encroached upon, they have several defenses.
 The first of which is employed on higher level mammalian and other intelligent species.
 Bomb bugs congregate en masse, in a group of about 20-30, and collectively give off psychotropic pheromones.**